KxSystems/docs/docs/interfaces/q-client-for-odbc.md

 ## Tracing

-ODBC has the capability to trace the ODBC API calls to a log file; sometimes this can be helpful in resolving unusual or erroneous behaviour.
+ODBC has the capability to trace the ODBC API calls to a log file; sometimes this can be helpful in resolving unusual or erroneous behavior.
 On Unix, you can activate the tracing by adding

 ```ini